Mission, Vision & Values

 Annie Garlick Hughes (she/her) is the dancing mother of two energetic boys and one independent daughter.
 She believes that dance can be a vehicle to greater creativity and enrichment regardless of age or experience.
 Annie grew up in Utah where she danced with Brigham Young University’s Children’s Creative Dance Program.
 In high school she began teaching at local studios and trained with the Step-up program at Ririe-Woodbury dance company.
 During her undergraduate education, she was a member of various dance groups including Artsbridge, Kinnect, Dancesemble and Contemporary Dance Theater (CDT).
 As a part of CDT she performed in India and various parts of the United States.
 She has also studied dance in China and enjoys integrating cultural research into her work.

 After completing her BA in Dance Education from Brigham Young University, Annie taught dance in the public school system, after-school programs for elementary school children, and various studios.
 Since moving to Washington she has developed a dance program for the Everett YMCA and taught virtual dance to students across the country.
-She took the Summer Dance Institute (2021) and is excited to
+Annie attended CDC’s Summer Dance Institute for Teachers in 2021 and is excited to be a part of the Creative Dance Center community.

 View full bio